Who We Are

 Executive Director

-Zachary Heronemus, MPA, was appointed Executive Director by the Board of Directors and joined Aurora, Inc. in January 2020.
+Ryan Scott was appointed Executive Director by the Board of Directors and joined Aurora, Inc. in December 2025.
 He leads the agency’s strategic direction, serves as the chief development officer, and supports its team of professionals who work to prevent and end homelessness in Evansville and the surrounding community.
-These efforts include Aurora’s valued Rapid-Rehousing, Re-Entry, Permanent Supportive Housing, Housing First, Diversion, and Homeless Street Outreach Programs.
+These efforts include Aurora’s valued Rapid-Rehousing, Re-Entry, Permanent Supportive Housing, Prevention/Diversion, and Homeless Street Outreach Programs.

 812-901-1042